Edward Frederick Anderson

 Edward Frederick Anderson (Covina, California, June 17, 1932 – March 29, 2001) was an American botanist who conducted extensive explorations in Mexico.

 He was a leading specialist in the cactus family.
 He was Senior Research Botanist at the Desert Botanical Garden, Phoenix.
 He chaired the International Organization for Succulent Plant Study.
 He was a member of the Cactus and Succulent Society of America and the Linnean Society of London.
 He was emeritus professor of biology at Whitman College, where he taught for three decades.

-In 1998 Dr. Anderson was awarded the prestigious Cactus d'Or, given by the principality of Monaco for outstanding research on succulents.